 Good morning everyone!
-Writing to you from Queensland Toowoomba, Australia also known as The City of Flowers, my new home for at least a year, maybe two if everything falls into place.
+Writing to you from Queensland Toowoomba, Australia also known as The City of Flowers, my new home.
 Once again I have succeeded in turning my life upside down, throwing in my job, leaving my house in Oxfordshire and saying goodbye to a number of my friends I will not have the pleasure of seeing for quite sometime.
 So after an 8 hour coach trip from my parents home in Pembrokeshire to Heathrow, I flew from London to China on the 28th October at 22:35pm.
-After a 4 hour stop in a place I cannot pronounce, a place that began with a G, I hopped back onto a plane for a further 10 hour flight to Brisbane, and landed in Australia on the 30th October 8:30am, too tired to dress up as an evil Jester like I usually do on Halloween, or jot down notes into a notebook, all I wanted to do was sleep, because I recently learned that sleeping on an aircraft is next to impossible, whether you be sitting in a window seat or snuggled between two, big burly men who just finished work at a construction site, for me it is extremely hard to catch some shut eye.
+After a 4 hour stop in a place I cannot pronounce, a place that began with a G, I hopped back onto a plane for a further 10 hour flight to Brisbane, and landed in Australia on the 30th October 8:30am, too tired to dress up as an evil Jester like I usually do on Halloween, or jot down notes into a notebook, all I wanted to do was sleep, because I recently learned that sleeping on an aircraft is next to impossible, whether you be sitting in a window seat or snuggled between two, big burly men who just finished work at a construction site, for me it is extremely hard to catch some shut-eye.
 So instead, I watched the Ironman trilogy followed by Independence Day.
 This was the longest and farthest journey I have ever taken and to top it off, I was all by myself with nothing but two bags and my identity.
+This is all worth it though, the moving the stress, the cost, because I am not doing it all for me, but for another, a woman who I intend on staying with the rest of my life.

 As we move into 2017 I hope to release Volume Four, whether there will be a trailer for this one, I sincerely hope so, but just bear in mind that as my vision grows and as this project expands, so does production value, and this production is not going to pay for itself.
 I have to pay my editor, my animator worked on the first project for free so it is only right I pay him a sum for this time, as I will be paying Emma, so I ask everyone who supports me, everyone who is a fan to be patient, no one wants to see this reach its potential as much as I do so I am suffering as well.
 I also am on the look out for someone who can honestly and effectively translate my works into a screenplay.
 This screenplay, once polished and to my liking can then be passed onto agents and film studios, who knows what the future will bring but this is what 2017 has in store.